Zalcitabine

+Medical uses

 Zalcitabine was the third antiretroviral to be approved by the Food and Drug Administration (FDA) for the treatment of HIV/AIDS.
 It was approved on June 19, 1992, as a monotherapy and again in 1996 for use in combination with zidovudine (AZT).
 Using combinations of NRTIs was in practice prior to the second FDA approval and the triple drug combinations with dual NRTIs and a protease inhibitor (PI) were not far off by this time.